Planning for an Azure File Sync (preview) deployment

 A cloud endpoint is an Azure file share that is part of a sync group.
 The entire Azure file share syncs, and an Azure file share can be a member of only one cloud endpoint.
 Therefore, an Azure file share can be a member of only one sync group.
 If you add an Azure file share that has an existing set of files as a cloud endpoint to a sync group, the existing files are merged with any other files that are already on other endpoints in the sync group.

-Cloud tiering is an optional feature of Azure File Sync in which infrequently used or accessed files can be tiered to Azure Files.
+Cloud tiering is an optional feature of Azure File Sync in which infrequently used or accessed files greater than 64 KiB in size can be tiered to Azure Files.
 When a file is tiered, the Azure File Sync file system filter (StorageSync.sys) replaces the file locally with a pointer, or reparse point.
 The reparse point represents a URL to the file in Azure Files.
 A tiered file has the "offline" attribute set in NTFS so third-party applications can identify tiered files.
 When a user opens a tiered file, Azure File Sync seamlessly recalls the file data from Azure Files without the user needing to know that the file is not stored locally on the system.
 This functionality is also known as Hierarchical Storage Management (HSM).

 Cloud tiering is not supported for server endpoints on the Windows system volumes.